 Meridian was granted tradeable greenhouse gas emissions units (carbon credits) as part of the Ministry for the Environment’s Projects to Reduce Emissions Scheme (PRE) in 2003/2004.

 Wind farms are no longer eligible for carbon credits, although some developers have yet to collect the credits they were granted under the PRE.
 The last round of the PRE was in 2004.
 Wind farms do not receive a free allocation of carbon credits under the Emissions Trading Scheme.

 Wind farms are built today only if they can generate electricity at a cost that is competitive with other forms of generation.

-A public viewing area underneath one of Te Apiti’s turbines has views of the wind farm and an information display.
-The viewing area is open daily from 8.30am to 5pm and is clearly signposted from Saddle Road.
+A public viewing area underneath one of Te Apiti’s turbines has views of the wind farm and an information display, but unfortunately the viewing area has been closed to the public, until further notice.

 Operator: Meridian Energy